Table of Contents

 CLB General Questions

-A: In Creating Wealth, Mark shares with readers his ideas on how to live a fulfilling lifestyle while growing their wealth.
+A: Each month in The Palm Beach Letter, Mark shares with readers his ideas on how to live a fulfilling lifestyle while growing their wealth.

 In the Wealth Builders Club, we take these ideas to the next level by providing step-by-step programs you can start following immediately.

-Here’s an example: In Creating Wealth, Mark often talks about real estate investing.
+Here’s an example: Mark often talks about real estate investing.
 But he can’t go into too much depth in a once-monthly newsletter.

 The Wealth Builders Club is different.
 It has an entire program (called Rental Real Estate 101) that describes how Mark personally invests.
 He goes over the exact numbers he looks at to see if a deal makes sense… discusses his “hands-off” approach to managing property… and more.

-In other words, if Creating Wealth is like taking a college course on acquiring wealth, the Wealth Builders Club is like getting an MBA.
+In other words, if what Mark discusses in The Palm Beach Letter is like taking a college course on acquiring wealth, the Wealth Builders Club is like getting an MBA.

 The full club now looks like this: